spample/.dots/README.md

 # ToDo
 - [ ] organize README
-- [X] Get docker buildx to work nicely out the box
+- [ ] move stuff in .config to .dots